Latest Arizona Cardinals Super Bowl Odds: May 2026

 Key Contributors Toward Cardinals Super Bowl Odds

-After a 3–14 season that included a nine-game losing streak and a last-place finish in the NFC West, HC Jonathan Gannon and the Cardinals parted ways.
-His 15–36 record over three seasons fell short of expectations, and the team now turns its focus to hiring a new head coach.
+After a 3–14 season that included a nine-game losing streak and a last-place finish in the NFC West, head coach Jonathan Gannon and the Cardinals parted ways.
+Now Mike LaFleur looks to lead the rebuild with quarterbacks Jacoby Brissett, Gardner Minshew, and Carson Beck competing for the starting role.

 Cardinals Super Bowl Prediction and Outlook